arthurweinmann/tinyveil/README.md

 # Usage

-Coming soon!
+A complete usage guide is coming soon!
 In the meantime, the code in the [Tinyveil library file](tinyveil.js) is quite readable.

 ## License